BSDBuild Logo

 Which languages are supported?

 At this time, executables and libraries can be compiled from sources in Ada, C, C++, Objective C, assembler, Lex and Yacc.
-Adding support for new languages can be done easily.
+Adding support for more languages is straightforward.

-The language of a source file in ${SRCS} is determined by its file extension.
+The language of a source file in a ${SRCS} lists is determined by its file extension.
 Refer to the current build.prog.mk and build.lib.mk manual pages for the complete list.

 Is cross-compilation supported?